 The most basic relationship between sugar and mood is the fact that the brain runs almost purely on glucose.

-Those with metabolic disease diagnoses, such as diabetes mellitus, are significantly more likely to be diagnosed with a mood disorder, such as depression or anxiety [2,3].
-In fact, nearly 70% of examined type II diabetes patients in one particular study reported feelings of depression, 46.2% reported uncontrolled emotional reactions, 44.7% had constant internal tension, 56.2% reported sleep-wake cycle disorders, and 90% reported fatigue .
-It is highly likely that mood challenges and diabetes are connected due to the complex relationship between glucose and the brain.
+Those with metabolic diagnoses are significantly more likely to also be diagnosed with a mood issue [2,3].
+In fact, nearly 70% of examined patients with blood sugar imbalance in one particular study reported depressed feelings, 46.2% reported uncontrolled emotional reactions, 44.7% had constant internal tension, 56.2% reported sleep-wake cycle disorders, and 90% reported fatigue .
+It is highly likely that mood challenges and metabolic issues are connected due to the complex relationship between glucose and the brain.

-While blood sugar dysregulation is typically associated with diabetes, mood swings can be caused by significant shifts in blood sugar in metabolically healthy individuals too .
-Therefore, the information presented in this article is valuable for otherwise-healthy individuals and those struggling with metabolic disease.
+While blood sugar dysregulation is typically associated with specific metabolic diagnoses, mood swings can be caused by significant shifts in blood sugar in metabolically healthy individuals too .
+Therefore, the information presented in this article is valuable for otherwise-healthy individuals and those struggling with metabolic challenges.

 High Blood Sugar vs. A Blood Sugar Spike